Birds don’t have hair, they have feathers. Mostly. Usually. (Recent studies show it is probable that many dinosaurs were feathered too!)

 If you look even closer (you need a microscope or at least a very serious magnifying glass), these barbs are sticking together because they have barbules on either side of them, where the barbules of one barb are holding on to the barbules of the next barb, using tiny hooks called barbicles.

 Then there is the afterfeather: the barbs, usually close to the quill.
 They are downy and lack barbicles so they don’t stick.
-The goal here purpose is to keep the bird warm.
+The goal here, is to keep the bird warm.

 This is the best I can do with words.
-Here’s an extremely simplified picture.
+Here’s an extremely simplified picture I drew.